 A. External Financial Reporting Decisions

-This section is new to the CMA exam.
+This section has been added to the CMA exam since January 2015.
 It covers the basis of financial accounting, including preparation of financial statements, valuation of assets and liabilities; operating and capital leases; impact of equity transactions; revenue recognition; income measurement; major differences between U.S. GAAP and IFRS.

 Candidates are required to understand and remember the items in balance sheet, income statement, statement of changes in equity, statement of cash flows, and how they relate to each other.